Braves vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 Braves vs. Marlins: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Miami Marlins and Atlanta Braves will play on Tuesday at LoanDepot park, at 6:40 PM ET, with Jorge Soler and Sean Murphy among those expected to step up at the plate.
+Jorge Soler and the Miami Marlins will hit the field on Wednesday at LoanDepot park against Kyle Wright, who is starting for the Atlanta Braves.
+First pitch will be at 6:40 PM ET.

-The favored Marlins have -130 moneyline odds to win against the underdog Braves, who are listed at +110.
-The over/under is 7.5 runs for this game.
+The favored Braves have -140 moneyline odds against the underdog Marlins, who are listed at +115.
+The total is 8 runs for the contest (with -115 odds to hit the over and -105 odds to go under).

 Rep your team with officially licensed Braves gear!
 Head to Fanatics to find jerseys, shirts, and much more.